JUMPSEAT

 Indonesia Receives Second Airbus A400M Military Transport Aircraft

-Indonesia Completes A400M Fleet with Second Delivery, En Route to Expanded Tanker Capability
+Indonesia Completes A400M Fleet with Second Aircraft Delivery

 Indonesia has received its second Airbus A400M military transport aircraft, completing a two-aircraft order placed in 2021.
 The aircraft, A-4002, landed at Halim Perdanakusuma Air Base in Jakarta on March 28, 2026, after a detour across two oceans due to escalating conflict in the Middle East.
-The second aircraft has hose-and-drogue aerial refueling pods, expanding the Indonesian Air Force’s A400M fleet into a tanker role.
-The delivery was confirmed by the Defense Ministry on March 25, 2026.
-The first aircraft, A-4001, was delivered on November 3, 2025.
-Indonesia has also evaluated the integration of Airbus’s modular firefighting kit on both aircraft, which would allow rapid conversion into a water bomber capable of releasing up to 20,000 liters of retardant or water in a single pass.
-The completion of the two-aircraft order does not necessarily close the chapter on Indonesia’s A400M fleet, as negotiations for additional aircraft may begin in the near term.
-The article was first reported by AeroTime.
+The delivery route differed from that of the first aircraft, which flew the standard path from Seville via Dubai and Medan.
+The A400M can carry up to 37 tonnes and fly 2,400 nautical miles with a 30-tonne payload.
+The aircraft has hose-and-drogue aerial refueling pods, expanding the Indonesian Air Force’s tanker role.
+The completion of the two-aircraft order does not necessarily close the chapter on Indonesia’s A400M fleet, as negotiations for additional units may begin in the near term.

 Key Takeaways